Nepali Teenager Hailed As Hero After Climbing World's 8,000M Peaks

 Nepal's climbing community also welcomed several others who returned after completing the summit of 14 peaks.

-Summiting all 14 "eight-thousanders" is considered the zenith of mountaineering aspirations, with all the peaks located in the Himalayan and Karakoram ranges, straddling Nepal, Pakistan, Tibet and India.
+Summiting all 14“eight-thousanders” is considered the peak of mountaineering aspirations, with all the peaks located in the Himalayan and Karakoram ranges, straddling Nepal, Pakistan, Tibet and India.

-Sherpa is no stranger to the mountains, hailing from a family of record-holding mountaineers, who also now run Nepal's largest mountaineering expedition company.
+Sherpa is no stranger to the mountains, hailing from a family of record-holding climbers, who also now run Nepal's largest mountaineering expedition company.

-The record was previously held by another Nepali climber, Mingma Gyabu 'David' Sherpa.
-He achieved it in 2019, at the age of 30.

-Nima Rinji Sherpa, who already holds multiple records from his ascents of dozens of peaks, started high-altitude climbing at the age of 16, by climbing Mount Manaslu in August 2022.

 They carry the majority of equipment and food, fixing ropes and repairing ladders.